mynlp/ranis/README.md

 This work was partially supported by JSPS Grant-in-Aid for Scientific Research (B) No. 22300031, and by Data Centric Science Research Commons.

-&copy; 2013-2015 Miyao Lab, National Institute of Informatics, Japan
+Annotations are Copyright (C) 2013-2016 Miyao Lab, National Institute of Informatics, Japan
 ![Creative Commons License CC-BY-SA](https://i.creativecommons.org/l/by-sa/4.0/80x15.png)

+ACL materials are Copyright (C) 1963-2016 ACL; other materials are copyrighted by their respective copyright holders.